mnsosa/SeizurePrediction/README.md

-## Install
+## Install [using conda]

-1. Create virtual enviroment.
+1. `conda create -n seizure-prediction python=3.10.4`
+2. `conda activate seizure-prediction`
-2. `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-3. Download the data from https://physionet.org/content/chbmit/1.0.0/.
-Using the terminal: `wget -r -np -nH --cut-dirs=3 -R index.html* https://physionet.org/files/chbmit/1.0.0/`
+4. Download the data from https://physionet.org/content/chbmit/1.0.0/.
+Using the terminal: `wget -r -np -nH --cut-dirs=3 -R index.html* https://physionet.org/files/chbmit/1.0.0/`. **If you already downloaded the data, you can skip this step.**
-4. Edit the `config.py` file to set the paths to the data.
+5. Edit the `config.py` file to set the paths to the data.
 What you need to edit it is the `CHB_FOLDER_DIR` key from the config dict.